g0v/ppt/README.md

 ### Database

 Currently we use pg (both on heroku and localhost).
-The database structure is managed by migration scripts in `server/migration`, which is invoked by `sequalize-cli`.
+The database structure is managed by migration scripts in `server/migration`, which is invoked by [`sequelize-cli`](https://github.com/sequelize/cli).

+General steps to alter the database structure (i.e. add/remove tables or add/remove columns) are given below:

+1. Generate migration scripts using `node_modules/.bin/sequelize migration:create`
+2. Edit the generated script under the directory 'server/migration'
+3. Run `npm run migrate` (a shortcut for `node_modules/.bin/sequelize db:migrate`)

+If you want to create a *new model*, please refer to `node_modules/.bin/sequelize help:model:create` for more information.

-All data is re-populated by `data/seed-mock-data.js` at server startup.
+All data is re-populated by `server/seed-mock-data.js` at server startup.

 ### Starting Points